OReyesMatte/MEDUSSA/README.md

 ### Installation

 We strongly recommend using conda or any other environment manager to prevent compatibility issues between libraries.
 For this, we recommend using a environment manager like [miniforge](https://github.com/conda-forge/miniforge).
 Follow the installation instructions for your system.
 Another benefit is that having an environment with Omnipose allows running the segmentation on FIJI using the [BIOP wrappers](https://github.com/BIOP/ijl-utilities-wrappers) (follow the link for explanations on how to install and use!).
+In this case, we provide an easy installer for using the Omnipose fine-tuned models.
+Please refer to the [Cellpose](https://cellpose.readthedocs.io/en/latest/) and [microSAM](https://computational-cell-analytics.github.io/micro-sam/micro_sam.html) documentations for instructions on their installation instructions.

 Next, find and open a terminal window, and run the following command: